For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Undergraduate students who wish to repeat courses using the petition option may do so under the following conditions:

-• This policy applies only to courses taken at Drexel University.
+• This policy applies only to courses taken at Drexel University

-• The earliest attempt resulting in a grade of "C-" or lower must have been taken during or after fall quarter of the 2016–2017 academic year.
+• The earliest attempt resulted in a grade of "C-" or lower.
+The latest attempt(s) must be taken effective fall quarter of 2021-2022 forward and meet the terms and conditions of the policy.

 • A student's grade in the original course may not be a result of academic misconduct as documented through the Office of Student Conduct.